maximforever/purple-spring-meadow-2934/README.md

 **UI Polish vs full-stack functionality**
 While FE polish is normally my jam - and I'd love to improve this, this takehome spanned the full stack: routing, DB, FE data architecture, and component architecture.
 I didn't invest time into design/UI improvements, or implement clever UI (modals, toast notifications for async ops).
 Instead, I focused on making sure the core functionality worked and that I laid the groundwork for a maintainable, scalable FE.
 For example, I took the time to pull out a types file and broke up the app into components, added helpful FE tools (`twMerge`, `clsx`, a prettier config), relied on Vite env variables,  and investigated using a Context + Hooks for the data.
 We can polish the UI on the next ticket, but these decisions will hopefully positively impact all future FE work.

-I realize I'm inteviewing for a FE-heavy role, and would be happy to apply some FE polish as a next-step!
+I realize I'm inteviewing for a FE-heavy role, and would be happy to apply some FE polish as a next step!

 **MVP, brute-force, and technical debt**
 In general, I tried to get to a reasonable working solution as my first priority.
 This solution could use some refactoring.
 For example, the top-level `App.tsx` acts as a wrapper for the table/nav/list actions component.
 There's bad prop drilling throughout the components.